 In 1931 the majority of top 20 companies in India had Scottish connections.
 The five largest in order of size were Tata, Andrew Yule, Inchcape, James Finlay, Williamson Magor and Burn and Co. with Tata Group the only Indian company.
 Companies with Scots roots owned 400 subsidiaries dominating tea, sugar, jute, coal, electricity, transport, metals and general investments.
 Sadly, now they have all but disappeared, with only James Finlay surviving today in a recognisable form.

 Andrew Yule came from Stonehaven in 1863 and set up a conglomerate in tea, coal, jute and cotton.
-His brother George was involved in politics and along with Sir William Wedderburn from Edinburgh they helped found the current political ruling party, the Indian National Congress.
+His brother George was involved in politics and along with Sir William Wedderburn from Edinburgh they helped found the Indian National Congress.
 George became the first non-Indian president of the Party.

 The development of Inchcape Group is a classic example of Scots working together for mutual profit.
 In the early 1800s there were 2 major shipping lines (the third Cunard, although bearing the name of a man from Nova Scotia had Glaswegian managing partners).